goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 | "(Y t)[y ::= s] = Y t"
 ~~~

-Unlike using the usual **`fun`** declaration of a recursive function in Isabelle, where Isabelle automatically checks the definition for pattern completeness (for the term being pattern matched on) and overlap.
+The usual **`fun`** declaration of a recursive function in Isabelle automatically checks the definition for pattern completeness and overlap (for the term being pattern matched on).
 The **`fun`** definition also automatically checks/proves termination of such recursive functions and generates simplification rules, which can be used for equational reasoning involving the function.
 Unfortunately, this isn't the case for the **`nominal\_function`** declaration, where there are several goals (13 in the case of the `subst` definition) which the user has to manually prove about the function definition, including proving termination, and pattern disjointness and completeness.
 This turned out to be a bit problematic, as the goals involved proving properties like:

 ~~~{.idris}